ocaml-ppx/ppxlib/README.md

 ### Building a custom driver using ocamlfind
-To build a custom driver using ocamlfind, simply link all the AST transformers together with the `ppxlib_base.runner` package at the end:
+To build a custom driver using ocamlfind, simply link all the AST transformers together with the `ppxlib.runner` package at the end:

     ocamlfind ocamlopt -predicates ppx_driver -o ppx -linkpkg \
       -package ppx_sexp_conv -package ppx_bin_prot \
-      -package ppxlib_base.runner
+      -package ppxlib.runner

-Normally, `ppxlib_base.driver`-based rewriters should be build with the approriate `-linkall` option on individual libraries.
+Normally, `ppxlib.driver`-based rewriters should be build with the approriate `-linkall` option on individual libraries.
 If one is missing this option, the code rewriter might not get linked in.
 If this is the case, a workaround is to pass `-linkall` when linking the custom driver.